ifilot/bramble/paper/paper.md

 This work was supported by the Netherlands Center for Multiscale Catalytic Energy Conversion, and NWO Gravitation program funded by the Ministry of Education, Culture and Science of the government of the Netherlands.
 The Netherlands Organization for Scientific Research is acknowledged for providing access to computational resources.
+Sven Roefs, Koen Jongejan, and Rudie van den Berg are acknowledged for providing useful comments and suggestions for the validation of the algorithm and the generation of the dataset used in the construction of the pattern recognition library.

 # References